How to get into Tibet?

 Independent tour is prohibited in Tibet.
-You should take part in an organized group or have the local travel operator to arrange for you.
+You should take part in an organized group or have the local travel operator arrange it for you.

-What do you suggest us bring things, while traveling in Tibet?
+What do you suggest we bring things while traveling in Tibet?

 There are many items that visitors are recommended to take with them when they travel to Tibet.
-A personal medical kit, water bottle, sunglasses, sun block, and a scarf or mask for blocking dust.
-If you are photography lover, do not forget your camera, film and batteries, or you will never forgive yourself.
+A personal medical kit, water bottle, sunglasses, sunblock, and a scarf or mask for blocking dust.
+If you are a photography lover, do not forget your camera, film, and batteries, or you will never forgive yourself.
 For clothing, we suggest casual attire style and layered clothing.
-In day time you may need only a t-shirt or at most a jacket, but at night you may need a coat.
-Down coats are necessary if you go beyond Lhasa and Shigatse to remote areas, the Everest Camp or further to Mt.
+In day time you may need only a T-shirt or at most a jacket, but at night you may need a coat.
+Down coats are necessary if you go beyond Lhasa and Shigatse to remote areas, the Everest Camp, or further to Mt.
 Kailash.

-If I travel via Nepal to Tibet, are there any special requirements on China visa?
+If I travel via Nepal to Tibet, are there any special requirements for a China visa?

 Before coming to Lhasa from Katmandu, you must get a Chinese visa from Katmandu because whether or not you've already got the visa in your country, you must get a visa in Katmandu, which is regulated in an official memo between China and Nepal.
-The fastest way is that we send the Invitation Letter to Katmandu at least one day prior to your arrival in Katmandu, then you can apply for China Visa in the second day easily, which will take around 1-2 days.
+The fastest way is that we send the Invitation Letter to Katmandu at least one day prior to your arrival in Katmandu, then you can apply for China Visa on the second day easily, which will take around 1-2 days.
 Chinese Visa fees: US$ 50.00 payable in cash upon arrival in Katmandu [US$ 70.00 for US Citizens].
-The Chinese embassy in Katmandu only opens for visa application on Monday, Wednesday and Friday from 9:00am to 11:30am.
+The Chinese embassy in Katmandu only opens for visa applications on Monday, Wednesday, and Friday from 9:00 am to 11:30 am.
 The application will take at least one working day, please confirm your schedule to fit the visa application.

-What’s the procedure to get China visa in Katmandu?
+What’s the procedure to get a China visa in Katmandu?

 Step 1: After you book the tour with us, provide us with a copy of your passport information and copies of your passport.

-Step 2: We will apply for the ‘Visa Invitation Letter’ from the Tibet Tourism Bureau, after we get, we will fax it to our Nepal business partner before you arrive in Katmandu.
+Step 2: We will apply for the ‘Visa Invitation Letter’ from the Tibet Tourism Bureau, after we get it, we will fax it to our Nepal business partner before you arrive in Katmandu.

-Step 3: After your arrival to Katmandu, our Nepal business partners pick you up at your hotel, and then go to the Chinese Embassy together to apply the Chinese Visa.
+Step 3: After your arrival in Katmandu, our Nepal business partners pick you up at your hotel, and then go to the Chinese Embassy together to apply for a Chinese Visa.
 With the ‘Visa Invitation Letter’, you can get your Chinese Visa easily.